jstayton/jquery-manifest/README.md

 Loop through the array and process each value as necessary.

 You should now have enough understanding of Manifest to start configuring it for your specific needs.
-And when you're ready, considering reading through some of the more advanced guides:
+And when you're ready, consider reading through some of the more advanced guides:

 *   [CSS Starter Template](https://github.com/jstayton/jquery-manifest/wiki/CSS-Starter-Template)
 *   [HTML Breakdown](https://github.com/jstayton/jquery-manifest/wiki/HTML-Breakdown)